ryjm/landscape/README.md

 ## Quick User Guide

 - `cmd + k` opens the menu.
 Type '?' for an explanation of the various commands.
+- You'll need to be invited to a city to do anything with Landscape currently.
+Request access at `support@urbit.org`

 ## Developing Landscape